 The Incoterms rules or International Commercial terms are a series of pre-defined commercial terms published by the International Chamber of Commerce (ICC) widely used in international commercial transactions.
 A series of three-letter trade terms related to common sales practices, the Incoterms rules are intended primarily to clearly communicate the tasks, costs and risks associated with the transportation and delivery of goods.
 The Incoterms rules are accepted by governments, legal authorities and practitioners worldwide for the interpretation of most commonly used terms in international trade.
 They are intended to reduce or remove altogether uncertainties arising from different interpretation of the rules in different countries.
-First published in 1936, the Incoterms rules have been periodically updated, with the eighth version—Incoterms 2010—having been published on January 1, 2011
+First published in 1936, the Incoterms rules have been periodically updated, with the ninth version—Incoterms 2020—that came to force Jan 01 2022.

 The following terms of delivery are the most commonly used at/by Cavitar Ltd:

 The responsibilities, costs and risks between Cavitar Ltd and the buyer are explained below.

 To see the other terms of delivery and to find out more information on Incoterms® 2020:

 Cavitar hands over the goods, having ordered the shipment and cleared for export (when applicable), into the disposal of the (first) carrier nominated by the buyer at the named place.
 Risk passes from Cavitar to the buyer when the goods are handed over to the first carrier.
 The buyer bares the risk and pays the carriage.

 If buyer has not informed Cavitar on the buyer’s carrier account number by the time when the shipment takes place, the term of delivery will be automatically changed to CPT (see below).
 In this case Cavitar can choose the speed of transport.
 The costs of shipment will be invoiced to the buyer.